Key dates in Recep Tayyip Erdogan's 20-year rule over Turkey - ExBulletin

 Key dates in Recep Tayyip Erdogan’s 20-year rule over Turkey

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan, who is seeking a third consecutive term in May elections, celebrates 20 years in power on Tuesday.
+ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan, who is seeking a third consecutive term in the May electionscelebrates 20 years in power on Tuesday.

 The 69-year-old, who served as prime minister from 2003 to 2014 and president thereafter, began as a reformist who expanded rights and freedoms, enabling his Muslim-majority country to enter negotiations for a accession to the European Union.